-Check the library’s website or call (616-331-3500) for current hours.
+Check the library website or call (616-331-3500) for current hours.
 Library schedules change during breaks, holidays, and the spring/summer semester.
-The Zumberge and Steelcase libraries routinely have extended hours preceding and during finals.

 Library guides, created by subject specialist librarians, are available for every discipline and for some specific courses.
 These guides steer you to appropriate resources and databases in a subject area, as well as provide links to subject specialist librarians.
 There's even a library guide specifically for graduate students.
 Before you Google, use library guides.